laramaktub/covid19/README.md

 ## Further Information
-For more about Flask and Jinja, you can refer to the [user's guide](https://flask.palletsprojects.com/en/1.1.x/)
+* For more about Flask and Jinja, you can refer to the [user's guide](https://flask.palletsprojects.com/en/1.1.x/).
+* For more information about `Flask-Babel` and how to proceed with translation keys, please check [the official documentation](https://pythonhosted.org/Flask-Babel/).

 ### Contact us

 * Generic mail: covid19training@ifca.unican.es
+* Comments regarding Frontend: solisgpedro@gmail.com